 - If morning sickness has you down, eat small meals or snacks that are bland, like crackers, bananas, and rice.

 - Tell your family and friends about your pregnancy if you haven’t already.

 - Grab some Tums at the store to have on hand in case you get a sudden heartburn attack.

 - Buy some maternity clothes.
-You’ll be needing them soon if you don’t by now.
+You’ll be needing them soon if you don’t already.

-- Make a list of everything you’ll need for your baby.
-Then, draw up a budget for what you can afford to buy and prioritize your list to make sure the essentials are covered.
+- Make a list of everything you need for your baby.
+Then draw up a budget for what you can afford, and prioritize your list to ensure the essentials are covered.

 - Talk to your boss about how much time you can take off after delivery.